hypirion/inlein/doc/inlein-protocol.md

 # Inlein Protocol

-(I am not a protocol designer btw, this is all randomly created)
+(I am not a protocol designer, so if anything is vague or seems poorly designed, feel free to comment)

-Synchronous Bencode over a TCP stream.
+The inplein protocol uses Bencode over a TCP stream.
 The client first sends a _request_ to the daemon, and a _response_ is returned from the daemon.

 Data transferred between client and daemon is always bencode dicts.
 The daemon may send log _messages_ before or after responses are sent.